SS United States: Layup in Virginia (1969–1992)

-However, a recently discovered document from the Government Accountability Office (GAO) disputes the widely accepted events of the 1970s which are portrayed above.
+However, a document from the Government Accountability Office (GAO) disputes the widely accepted events of the 1970s which are portrayed above.
 In particular, the belief that classified design features hampered the sale of the ship to interested parties.
-According to the GAO, the United States Maritime Administration (MARAD) attempted to sell or charter the ship to private parties immediately upon taking possession in February, 1973.
+According to the GAO, the United States Maritime Administration (MARAD) attempted to sell or charter the ship to private parties immediately upon taking possession in February 1973.

 At first, "The S.S.
 United States was offered for sale to United States citizens for operation under the American Flag," according to the GOA document.
 Auctions were conducted with opening bids of $12.1 million and later $7.5 million.
 Although some parties apparently expressed interest during these early auctions, all bids were disqualified for failing to be accompanied by a 10% deposit.

 After three unsuccessful auctions to sell the ship between 1973 and 1975, the rule regarding potential buyer's use of the ship was expanded in 1976 "... to allow the sale of the S.S.
 United States for use as a floating hotel in or on the navigable waters of the United States."
 Two more auctions (in 1976 and 1978) were conducted under the new terms and with a new, lower opening bid of $5 million.
 As with previous auctions, no bids were accompanied by a 10% deposit, so there was no sale.

 The eventual buyer of the ship, United States Cruise Lines, headed by Richard Hadley, made a deal with MARAD to purchase the ship in September 1978 outside of the typical auction process.
 Another interested party, Sea Containers, was angry at what it felt was a clandestine sale of the ship and filed a complaint.
 The GAO found Sea Container's complaint to be without merit in a 1979 ruling and the sale to Hadley moved forward.

 Hospital ship (1970s)

 By the 1970s, the US Navy had retired all of its hospital ships.
 The now-laid up United States was studied for potential conversion in 1983 because her size and speed would allow her to rapidly deploy to address any crisis around the world.
 Under the name USNS United States, it was planned she would have a capacity of about 1,600 hospital beds, be fitted with an aft helicopter deck, a bow vertical replenishment deck, and a refurbished interior that would have included up to 23 operating theaters and a full set of specialist rooms comparable to any major hospital on land.
 The plan was led by the Department of Defense and the ship was to be based in the Indian Ocean.
-The Navy believed the plan was too expensive and impractical, and chose to take no action on the matter.
+The Navy believed the plan was too expensive and impractical and chose to take no action on the matter.